| From: aec@belgacom.netPress info - European Consumers oppose UNDP report on GMO

 developing countries will have enormous difficulties.
 We hope the UNDP

-report will make it possible to renegotiate the WTO agreement to make it
+report will make it possible to renegotiate the WTO agreement to make

 possible to not award patents on life.
 AEC - Association of European